mehrdadbakhtiari/adVNTR/README.md

 diploid repeating counts for VNTRs and identifies possible mutations in the VNTR sequences.

 [code-adVNTR](https://github.com/mehrdadbakhtiari/adVNTR/tree/enhanced_hmm), a tool specialized in detecting small indel variants within motifs using short reads is now available.
-It utilizes multiple motif HMMs to identify small variants within motifs and estimate diploid repeat counts for VNTRs in coding regions.
-For more details, please check out this [link](https://github.com/mehrdadbakhtiari/adVNTR/tree/enhanced_hmm).
+This tool employs multiple motif Hidden Markov Models (HMMs) to identify small variants within motifs and estimate diploid repeat counts for VNTRs specifically in coding regions.
+For more details, please refer to this [readme](https://github.com/mehrdadbakhtiari/adVNTR/tree/enhanced_hmm).

 Installation
 ------------